 What helps us at such times?
-Recently, I have been remembering the death of a friend.
-At his funeral, people spoke about how he had changed in the last years of his life, after the death of his daughter.
-He was shattered but in the years that followed he slowly turned into a big cozy campfire that drew people in from the cold and warmed them.
-He was a brilliant man but in his youth he was impatient and a bit of a know-it-all.
+Touching the earth, remembering that we are alive here and now in a body, can definitely help.
+Shifting from talking to listening, from doing to being, from knowing to observing also helps.
+At the funeral of a friend, people spoke about how he had changed in the last years of his life, after the death of his daughter.
+In the years that followed that shattering event he slowly turned into a big cozy campfire that drew people in from the cold and warmed them.
+He was a brilliant man but he was impatient and a bit of a know-it-all.
 After the death of his daughter, he softened.
-He led with his heart, observing and listening to people rather than arguing his point all the time.
+He led with his heart, observing and listening to people rather than needing to express views and opinions all the time..

 What can qualities can guide us?
 We need a good, sharp intellect, sure we do.
 But we also need qualities of heart to sustain and give us courage.
 We need a willingness to open to truth.
-We need wisdom, which isn’t head knowledge but seeing how things are without thinking getting in the way.
+We need wisdom, which isn’t head knowledge but seeing how things are.
 We need patience and determination and the faith that I am more and life is more than I think.
 And we need kindness.
 Soft as it seems to be, kindness may be the crucial power that helps us escape the centrifugal force of ego.